umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Attaching-Workflows/index.md

 ![Workflow execution summary](images/workflow-audit.png)

-For any workflows that did not complete successful, a "Retry" link is available to trigger the workflow again.
+For any workflows that did not complete successfully, a "Retry" link is available to trigger the workflow again.
 This is useful for example if there was a temporary infrastructure issue that perhaps prevented an email going out.
 You would be able to retrigger the workflow once the issue is resolved.

 ---